norgepaul/TChromeTabs/README.md

 ## Contribution

 We love active participants and pull requests from everyone.
-If wat to try just read this guidance [CONTRIBUTING.md](./CONTRIBUTING.md)
+If you want to try just read this guide [CONTRIBUTING.md](./CONTRIBUTING.md)